 First of all, let’s clear the fog of mystery around hosting webinars.

 Need a webinar presentation template?
-Grab this free customizable template that our Design whipped up with ❤️.
+Grab this free editable template, with nine custom slides, that our Design whipped up with ❤️.
+Here’s a sneak peek:

 Smashing the small business webinar myth